 The Africana Studies minor is an interdisciplinary program.
 This minor is available to all students.

-The Maritime Studies Minor is a supplement to majors other than Maritime Studies and is for those who want a minimal background in the subject to prepare for employment in fields related to the subject including, but not limited to:
+The Maritime Studies minor is a supplement to majors other than Maritime Studies and is for those who want a minimal background in the subject to prepare for employment in fields related to the subject such as anthropology, biology, environmental studies, government, and history.

 The minor in sociology is designed to provide students with knowledge about basic concepts in the field and the major theoretical perspectives in sociology.
 The program emphasizes cultivating the sociological imagination by developing students' awareness of the social component of all dimensions of human experience.

-The Latin American Studies Minor is an interdisciplinary program that requires completion of 18 sh of course work.
-Students must demonstrate competence in the Spanish language by completing one of two intermediate Spanish classes.
-Students must also choose one class from within five of the six following areas: Anthropology, Fine and Performing Arts, Geography, History, Literature, and Political Science.
+The Latin American Studies minor is an interdisciplinary program that requires completion of 18 hours of coursework.
+Students must demonstrate competence in the Spanish language and must also choose one class from within five of the six following areas: anthropology, fine and performing arts, geography, history, literature, and political science.